 It can be helpful to differentiate between kinds of employee turnover since they can have very different effects on your business and employee retention.
 There are six main types, with voluntary turnover and involuntary turnover probably the best known:

-- Involuntary turnover: when an employee is made to leave a job.
+When an employee is made to leave a job.
 They may be a poor performer (particularly during a probationary period), come up with an unsatisfactory background check; there may have been a violation of company policy, misconduct, or insubordination, are laid off due to lack of work or are a poor fit for the company culture.

-- Retirement: the employee has reached the end of their working life and takes a well-earned break.
+The employee has reached the end of their working life and takes a well-earned break.
 There is no negative reason for retirement – the employee has not gone to a competitor (just yet) and there is probably plenty of goodwill.

-- Internal transfer: a valuable employee has been promoted or moved to another department within the organisation.
+A valuable employee has been promoted or moved to another department within the organisation.
 Well done – you’ve retained a good employee.

-- Functional turnover: poor performers leave the organisation – they are not asked to leave, but do so because they feel they are at the end of their road too.
+Poor performers leave the organisation – they are not asked to leave, but do so because they feel they are at the end of their road too.

 Turnover can be voluntary or involuntary, and it can be desirable or undesirable.
 These possibilities can be combined with one another in either direction.
-For example, voluntary employee turnover can be undesirable (when a high performer leaves) or desirable (when a low performer leaves).
+For example, voluntary turnover can be undesirable (when a high performer leaves) or desirable turnover (when a low performer leaves).

-How to calculate your average turnover rate
+Calculate your employee turnover rate

+There is a turnover rate formula.
 Simply divide the total number of leavers in a period by your average number of employees in that period.
 Then, multiply the total by 100.
 The number is your employee turnover for that period as a percentage.